 As of Fall 2016, 621 students have graduated from the program with Ph.D. degrees.
 Our graduates are competitive in a variety of professional settings, particularly as academicians, members of research institutes, and as researchers and administrators in biotechnology and pharmaceutical companies.

-Currently, there are 165 graduate students and 246 faculty members (eleven Emeritus) in the BMS Graduate Program.
+Currently, there are 177 graduate students and 246 faculty members (eleven Emeritus) in the BMS Graduate Program.
+We encourage students with exceptional achievement and diverse backgrounds to apply.
+UCSD does not discriminate on the basis of nationality, race, socioeconomic status, sexual orientation, sex, citizenship or disability.